andrewdpham3/BplusTree/workload-gen/README.md

 ## Evaluating a Workload ##
 ---
 You can execute a workload and see some basic statistics about it, using the ```evaluate.py``` python script.
+This script runs the workload on an in-memory python dict-backed implementation of a key-value database that follows the DSL.

 ### Dependencies ###
 You need to install the [blist](https://pypi.python.org/pypi/blist/?) library.